Frequently Asked Questions

 Bottom Line: Airbnb vs Direct Booking

-Book direct on this website with a credit card if you are confident your dates won't change and your booking value is less than $1,500.
+Book direct with a credit card if you are confident your dates won't change.
+Give us a call if you wish to pay with cash/check or your booking value is greater than $1,500.

 Limiting the campsites to only registered guests allows us to maintain a safe and quiet environment with sufficient access to infrastructure such as watercraft, BBQ grills, propane, hot water, sauna, parking, electric and plumbing.